datarhei/gosrt/README.md

 ./client -from udp://:6000 -to "srt://127.0.0.1:6001/?streamid=publish:/live/stream"
 ```

-Now start the client to get the stream from the server and pipe it into ffplay:
+Now start the client (C, based on libsrt) to get the stream from the server and pipe it into ffplay:

 ```
 cd contrib